sahanbull/academic-kickstart/content/authors/admin/_index.md

 ## Recent News
+- Our full paper titled [Rethinking the Potential of Multimodality in Collaborative Problem Solving Diagnosis with Large Language Models](https://arxiv.org/pdf/2504.15093) is accepted to the [26th International Conference on Artificial Intelligence in Education](https://aied2025.itd.cnr.it)
 - Our full paper on [Topic-Controlled Question Generation with small Language Models](https://arxiv.org/abs/2501.05220) is accepted to the [ACM Conference on Learning Analytics and Knowledge (LAK'25)](https://www.solaresearch.org/events/lak/lak25/)
-- Appointed to the scientific committee of the world's [first International AI Olympiad](https://www.iaio-official.org/)
+- Appointed to the scientific committee of the[International AI Olympiad](https://www.iaio-official.org/)
 - Our paper titled [Towards Human-Like Educational Question Generation with Small Language Models](https://link.springer.com/chapter/10.1007/978-3-031-64315-6_25) was presented at [Int.
 Conf. on AI for Education](https://aied2024.cesar.school/) (AIED).
-- Starting the year with our new opinion piece [Artificial Intelligence Alone Will Not Democratise Education: On Educational Inequality, Techno-Solutionism and Inclusive Tools](https://www.mdpi.com/2071-1050/16/2/781) published in the [Journal of Sustainability](https://www.mdpi.com/journal/sustainability) (Impact Factor: 3.9)